-Whether you're picking up Sally from a birthday party, taking James to run errands, or heading out on a family road trip to see Grandma and Grandpa, public places can be a breeding ground for bacteria.
-Have no fear, we’ve found some simple steps to help keep those pesky germs at bay and put your family on the road to a sickness-free season.
+Whether you're running errands or attending a playdate, public places can be a breeding ground for bacteria.
+Here are a few simple steps to help keep those pesky germs at bay and put your family on the road to a sickness-free season.

-Hand-washing should always be top-of-mind since it is, honestly, the experts’ number one tip for preventing the spread of viruses.
+Hand-washing should always be top-of-mind since it is.
 This is especially important during flu season which occurs between November and March.
-While proper hand washing can’t take place in the backseat of the car, try to enforce a "just-in-case" bathroom visit before hitting the road where hand washing is a must.
 About 80 percent of communicable diseases are transferred by touch and, according to Centers for Disease Control and Prevention (CDCP), proper hand washing can reduce the chances of people getting sick by roughly 25 percent.

 - Wet hands with warm running water.

-- Lather soap by rubbing hands together.
+- Later soap by rubbing hands together.
 Make sure to get the backs of hands, between fingers and under the nails.